Jared N. Schachner

 Before USC, I completed a postdoc at UChicago and a Ph.D. in Sociology & Social Policy at Harvard, where I was also a doctoral fellow in the Multidisciplinary Program in Inequality and Social Policy and a Meyer Fellow in the Joint Center for Housing Studies.

-My work has been published or is forthcoming in Annual Review of Sociology, Demography, Social Forces, Child Development, Journal of Health & Social Behavior, American Educational Research Journal, Urban Studies, Urban Affairs Review, Housing Policy Debate, Developmental Cognitive Neuroscience, JAMA Network Open, and RSF: Russell Sage Foundation Journal of the Social Sciences.
+My sole- and coauthored work based on this agenda has been published or is forthcoming in Annual Review of Sociology, Demography, Social Forces, Child Development, Journal of Health & Social Behavior, American Educational Research Journal, Urban Studies, Urban Affairs Review, Housing Policy Debate, Developmental Cognitive Neuroscience, JAMA Network Open, Environment International, The Gerontologist, RSF: Russell Sage Foundation Journal of the Social Sciences, and Proceedings of the ACM Internet Measurement Conference .

-As a Principal Investigator, I have secured over $500,000 of external funding from sources that include the National Science Foundation, the National Alliance to End Homelessness, Conrad R. Hilton Foundation, Weingart Foundation, the United Way of Greater Los Angeles and the Joint Center for Housing Studies.
+As a Principal Investigator, I have secured nearly $800,000 of external funding from sources that include the National Alliance to End Homelessness, Conrad R. Hilton Foundation, Weingart Foundation, L.A.
+County Affordable Housing Solutions Agency, First5 Los Angeles, the United Way of Greater Los Angeles, and the Joint Center for Housing Studies at Harvard.
+I am Co-Principal Investigator on another $1,000,000+ in external grants, from the National Science Foundation and Arnold Ventures.

 Prior to my doctoral studies, I attended Harvard’s Kennedy School, worked at the New York City Department of Education, consulted several national nonprofits, including the United Negro College Fund and National Audubon Society on their social impact strategies, and received a B.A. in Philosophy, Politics & Economics and Urban Studies from the University of Pennsylvania (summa cum laude).